-- Apprenticeship: Allies are matched with a nonprofit organization or public agency in Baltimore where they address critical social issues.
+Apprenticeship: Allies are matched with a nonprofit organization or public agency in Baltimore City where they work to address critical social issues.

-- Leadership Development Training: Allies attend weekly trainings and occasional retreats designed to teach a variety of personal and professional skills.
-Allies engage in critical feedback, reflection, and personal coaching toward individual performance and professional goals.
+Leadership Development Training: Allies attend weekly trainings and occasional retreats designed to teach a variety of personal and professional skills.
+Allies receive critical feedback, reflection, and personal coaching toward individual performance and professional goals.

-- Team Service Projects: Allies design, implement, and evaluate Team Service Projects in small groups, using an asset-based community development approach.
+Team Service Projects: Allies design, implement and evaluate Team Service Projects in collaboration with a small group of fellow Allies that use an asset based community development approach.

 Public Allies Maryland is a program of Baltimore Corps and a proud member of the AmeriCorps national service network.
 Our program is made possible through funding of the Corporation for National and Community Service.